ksamorodov/simpl-impl-publish-subsctibe-template/README.md

 `strategy`: the publishing strategy to use.
 It can be `BROADCAST`, `BATCHING` or `ROUND_ROBIN`.
 `batch-size`: the number of items to batch together when using the batching strategy.

-For example, to run the application with BROADCAST strategy, use the following command:
+To run the second part, use the following command:

 ```
 java Application [strategy]